 - Must pass a background check

 Applicants must be nominated by a Bureau employee, or an FBI Citizens Academy Graduate in good standing and must be approved by the Special Agent in Charge, San Diego.
 For information about the next FBI Citizens Academy and the most recent nomination form, visit the FBI San Diego website.

 Due to the use of classified materials which may relate to case work techniques, National Security discussions, or other curricula, all prospective attendees must consent to and pass a background check and security clearance and sign Non-Disclosure Agreements.

 FBI San Diego Citizens Academy – In the News

-In February 2019, CBS 8 reporter Marcella Lee interviewed the senior team leader of the Evidence Response Team (ERT), Agent Dudley, and our very own Community Outreach Specialist Yadira Dickey for a story highlighting the Citizens Academy.
+In February 2019, CBS 8 reporter Marcella Lee interviewed the senior team leader of the Evidence Response Team (ERT), Agent Dudley, and Community Outreach Specialist Yadira Dickey for a story highlighting the Citizens Academy.
 “Our goal is to increase awareness in the community.
 We’re real people, trying to keep people safe,” said Yadira Dickey, Outreach Specialist at the FBI’s San Diego Field Office.